gabriel-p-artcls/23-08_UCC/README.md

 Updated version of the `homogeneous catalog of open cluster parameters', [Loktin & Popova 2017](https://ui.adsabs.harvard.edu/abs/2017AstBu..72..257L/abstract)

+Many proper motion values in this Db are very wrong (see e.g: NGC 2516).
+We thus do not use these values in the DB.

 Contains 11 clusters with an extra name in parenthesis, these were fixed as
 follows: